 - Secondly, those who have depression are more likely to develop an addiction than those who do not.
 Many with depression self-medicate by drinking alcohol, and as they drink alcohol, they feel more depressed.

 This creates a cycle that can lead to an addiction and can also cause the individual to move on to using and abusing other substances in an effort to feel better, creating additional addictions.
+During stressful moments, alcohol abuse may occur more often, continuing the cycle.

 In fact, people who are treated for substance abuse, including alcoholism, often need treatment for depression, anxiety, and other mental health conditions at the same time.